-- Recognise how use their bodies to mimic transportation in motion - Link varied movements together to perform two ways of travelling
+- 1. Recognise how use their bodies to mimic transportation in motion - 2.
+Link varied movements together to perform two ways of travelling

+Critical Objectives Key Skills

+Living together as a family Analyze photographs

+FQ1 Analyze photographs

+Describe the composition of a family Write sentences

+Compare the different types of family

+Explore other groups outside the Collect/ record data

+family that are like families

+Sort and classify data collected on Compare family types

+different types of families.
+Use mathematical signs

+Develop data collection instrument for Construct sentences

+gathering information about the types Compose letters

+family

+Use mathematical signs to make Read stories

+comparisons about types

+of families Create family trees

+Explore the family heritage of Descending formers them

+important religious leaders/ Record information

+figures Compare family types

+Compare families they meet in Biblical Communicate ideas

+and other sacred texts to families they Classify information

+know Record activities

+Collect and read poems about the

+different types of family Solve conflicts

+Use SJE structures to express Demonstrate tolerance

+themselves on issues concerning Write letters/emails

+types of families Communicate ideas

+Use the relevant language skills to recall and retell details from materials

+read about family types

+read about raining types

+FQ 2

+• Explain how family members relate to

+each other in their different roles Construct bar graphs

+Describe ways in which family Construct bar graphs

+members demonstrate Listen for information

+Interdependence

+Identify different ways in which Read poems

+families and family groups live, work

+and worship together Follow instructions

+Appreciate the different ways in which

+families and family groups live and Create cartoons

+work together

+Use oral and written responses to Share ideas

+show how family member relate to

+each other Design roster

-Critical Objectives Key Skills Living together as a family Analyze photographs FQ1 Describe the composition of a family Write sentences Compare the different types of family Callact/ record data Explore other groups outside the family that are like families Collect/ record data Sort and classify data collected on different types of families.
-Compare family types Use mathematical signs Develop data collection instrument for gathering Construct sentences information about the types family Compose letters Use mathematical signs to make comparisons B 1 () about types Read stories of families Create family trees Explore the family heritage of important religious Oreate fairing trees leaders/ Record information figuresCompare families they meet in Biblical and other Compare family types sacred texts to families they know Collect and read poems about the different types Communicate ideas of family Classify information Use SJE structures to express themselves on Record activities issues concerning types of families Solve conflicts Use the relevant language skills to recall and Demonstrate tolerance retell details from materials read about family Write letters/emails types Communicate ideas FQ 2 Explain how family members relate to each other in their different roles Describe ways in which family members demonstrate Interdependence Construct bar graphs Identify different ways in which families and 5 . family groups live, work and worship together Listen for information Appreciate the different ways in which families and family groups live and work togetherUse oral and written responses to show how Read poems family member relate to each other Follow instructions Use graphic organizer to record negative and I Ollow II ISU UCUONS positive family Create cartoons relationships Share ideas their significance and how they are celebrated - Critically assess relationships between family members in Biblical and other sacred stories - Demonstrate the use of the elements of art in two and three- - dimensional designs - Share how their family passes on traditions, folklore and myths - Explore various ways families can show tolerance to the traditions of others - Associate time with family activities done during a day - Estimate/ measure quantity of items needed for family event - Calculate cost of items needed for family event
+- Use graphic organizer to record negative and positive family relationships - Design charts showing shared responsibility among family - members - Share their understanding of the way families worship - Discuss family celebrations including special religious celebrations - their significance and how they are celebrated - Critically assess relationships between family members in Biblical and other sacred stories - Demonstrate the use of the elements of art in two and three- - dimensional designs - Share how their family passes on traditions, folklore and myths - Explore various ways families can show tolerance to the traditions of others - Associate time with family activities done during a day - Estimate/ measure quantity of items needed for family event - Calculate cost of items needed for family event